The Morse-Smale Property of the Thurston Spine: Definitions and conventions

-\textbf{Boundary points of the systole function.} It was shown in \cite{Akrout} that a critical point of $f_{\mathrm{sys}}$ occurs exactly where $\mathrm{Sys}(C)$ intersects $\mathrm{Min}(C)$.
-Schmutz defined a boundary point of $f_{\mathrm{sys}}$ to be a point at which $\mathrm{Sys}(C)$ intersects $\partial\mathrm{Min}(C)$.
-By Lemma \ref{lemma14} this is a point at which $\mathrm{Sys}(C)$ intersects $\mathrm{Min}(C')$, for $C'\subsetneq C$.
-There are reasons for calling such points boundary points of $f_{\mathrm{sys}}$, but boundary points of $f_{sys}$ should not be confused with the usual topological notion of boundary.
+\textbf{Boundary points of the systole function.} It was shown in \cite{Akrout} that a critical point of $f_{\mathrm{sys}}$ occurs exactly where, for some set $C$, $\mathrm{Sys}(C)$ intersects $\mathrm{Min}(C)$.
+Schmutz defined a boundary point of $f_{\mathrm{sys}}$ to be a point at which, for some $C$, $\mathrm{Sys}(C)$ intersects $\partial\mathrm{Min}(C)$.
+By Lemma \ref{lemma14}, this is a point at which $\mathrm{Sys}(C)$ intersects $\mathrm{Min}(C')$, for $C'\subsetneq C$.
+There are reasons for calling such points boundary points of $f_{\mathrm{sys}}$, but boundary points of $f_{\mathrm{sys}}$ should not be confused with the usual topological notion of boundary.
 The structure of critical and boundary points of $f_{\mathrm{sys}}$ will be discussed in Section \ref{criticalstructure}.
-By Corollary 22 and Theorem 23 of \cite{SchmutzMorse}, critical points and boundary points of $f_{\mathrm{sys}}$ are isolated, so there are only finitely many of them modulo the action of the mapping class group.\\
+By \cite[Corollary 22, Theorem 23]{SchmutzMorse}, critical points and boundary points of $f_{\mathrm{sys}}$ are isolated, so there are only finitely many of them modulo the action of the mapping class group.